EXCLUSIVE-United Arab Emirates set to run Kabul airport in deal with Taliban, sources say

 Qatar has hosted the Taliban's political office in Doha, long one of few places to meet the militants and where the United States negotiated with the militants to withdraw from Afghanistan.

-(Reporting by Alexander Cornwell, additional reporting by Orhan Coskun in Ankara; Editing by William Maclean)
+(Reporting by Alexander Cornwell, additional reporting by Orhan Coskun in Ankara and Mohammad Yunus Yawar in Kabul; Editing by William Maclean and Jonathan Oatis)

 ((Alexander.Cornwell@thomsonreuters.com;))